akil-saleh/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a SVM using default rbf kernal and probability.
 I got accuracy of about 99.55% on test set.
+I also used different combination of hog features, color hist and Spatial Binning and then scaled them accordingly to form the train and test sets.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions
+I decided to search on bottom half of the image since car are not likely to found in upper half of image.
+I used three different window sizes.
+Function for Sliding window search is present in cell XXXX of IPython notebook. pipeline is present in cell XXXX of IPython notebook, which uses three different window size searches.

+For small windows :-

+      1) Window Size - (64, 64)
+      2) X Start Stop - (640, 1280)
+      3) Y Start Stop - (300, 450)
+      4) Overlap - (0.6, 0.6)

+For medium windows :-

+      1) Window Size - (96, 96)
+      2) X Start Stop - (640, 1280)
+      3) Y Start Stop - (300, 500)
+      4) Overlap - (0.8, 0.8)

+For large windows :-

+      1) Window Size - (128, 128)
+      2) X Start Stop - (640, 1280)
+      3) Y Start Stop - (400, 550)
+      4) Overlap - (0.85, 0.85)

 ![alt text][image3]